Bios-Marcel/yagcl/README.md

 	// auto-generate a key is that this could result in unstable promises
 	// as the variable name could change and break loading of old files.
 	DontLoad    int               `ignore:"true"`
+	// Nested structs are special, as they may not be part of your actual
+	// configuration in case you are using environment variables, but will
+	// be if you are using a JSON file.
+Either way, these also require the
+	// key tag, as we are otherweise unable to build the names for its fields.
 	KafkaServer KafkaServerConfig `key:"kafka"`
 }